 Work starts on planning and construction of a school for girls in Kisarawe, Pwani Region.
 The Sisters of Mary are awarded the Korean Red Cross Golden Award for their humanitarian work.

-The school for girls in Tanzania opens in August 2019 with further expansion of the programme to a capacity of 1000 through 2020 and 2021.
+The school for girls in Tanzania opens with further expansion of the programme to a capacity of 1000 through 2020 and 2021.

-A new day-care and training centre is planned to open in Tanzania.
+A new day-care and training centre is opened in Tanzania.

 The humanitarian work of the Sisters of Mary owes its origin to Father Aloysius Schwartz.
 More affectionately called “Father Al” by those whose lives he touched, he was a champion of the poor and provided a safe home and place to learn for countless deprived children throughout the world.